dikubab/Amharic_OCR/README.md

 1. In the directory configs/_base_/recog_pipelines/, you have different pipelines you must change dict(type='LoadImageFromFile') to dict(type='LoadImageFromLMDB'),
 2. In the directory configs/_base_/recog_datasets/, you need to modify the path of test and train datasets.
 3. In the directory mmocr/models/textrecog/convertors/ base.py define the dictionary using the 314 Amharic characters.
 No need to worry we have modified it.
 Based on your character set, modify dict_type in all other related files.
 We have modified the configs/textrecog/satrn/satrn_small.py settings.
 You can use it as an example.
+The datasets for both detection and recognition can be downloaded from the website https://dk-liang.github.io/HUST-ASTD/.
+The LMDB related dataset link will be provided very soon.
 ## Citation

 If you find our datasets are useful in your research, please consider cite: